Introduction

 • running professional development programs for lawyers

-• running community training programs about the law
+• running community training programs (legal and non-legal)

 • outreach activities, including community-based activities and online campaigns to promote our services